 In November 2009, we identified 7 potential employee/vendor matches.
 In January 2010, we identified an additional 5 potential employee/vendor matches.
+In May 2010, we identified an additional 1 potential employee/vendor match.
 We have submitted them to Human Resources Department (HRD) for further evaluation.
-As of April 21, 2010, HRD determined that 8 were not a conflict.
-Their review is in process for the remaining 4 matches.
+As of May 17, 2010, HRD determined that 11 were not a conflict.
+Their review is in process for the remaining 2 matches.